LoginRadius/engineering-portal/content/blog/apache-beam-for-dummies/index.md

 ### Pipeline:

 A pipeline is the first abstraction to be created.
-It holds the complete data processing job from start to finish including reading data, manipulating data and writing data to a sink.
+It holds the complete data processing job from start to finish, including reading data, manipulating data and writing data to a sink.
 Every pipeline takes in options/parameters that indicate where and how to run.

 ### PCollection:

 A pcollection is an abstraction of distributed data.
-A pcollection can be bounded i.e finite data or unbounded i.e infinite data.
-The initial pcollection is created by reading data from source.
-From then on, pcollections are source and sink of every step in the pipeline.
+A pcollection can be bounded i.e. finite data or unbounded i.e. infinite data.
+The initial pcollection is created by reading data from the source.
+From then on, pcollections are the source and sink of every step in the pipeline.

 ### Transform: